patryk-makarewicz/simple-editor/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit
+# Simple editor

-Simple toolkit for your static websites development.
+Welcome in my simple editor.

 ## How to use it?